Benzodiazepine Addiction Treatment

 Initially, doctors prescribed benzodiazepines as a replacement for highly addictive barbiturates.
 At the time, people mistakenly believed benzos were both safe and effective.

-While the effectiveness is clear, the safety element of Benzodiazepines has proven to be patently false.
-Taking Benzos produces the advertised side effects, such as muscle relaxation, sedation and reduced anxiety.
-However, Benzodiazepines like lorazepam also come with a host of unpleasant side effects ranging from mild to severe depending on the dosage and duration of treatment, such as:
+While their effectiveness is clear, benzodiazepines do create various side effects.
+Taking benzos produces the advertised side effects, such as muscle relaxation, sedation and reduced anxiety.
+However, benzodiazepines like lorazepam also come with a host of unpleasant effects ranging from mild to severe depending on the dosage and duration of treatment, such as:

 • Drowsiness and tiredness